Learn what to expect before and after you are vaccinated for COVID-19.

 If you take any medicines, you should keep taking them as you usually do.
-If you take medicines that affect the immune system, talk with your health care provider to find out if getting the COVID-19 vaccine will work or cause any problems for you.
+If you take medicines that affect the immune system, talk with your provider to find out if getting the COVID-19 vaccine will work or cause any problems for you.

 You should not take over-the-counter pain relievers such as aspirin, ibuprofen, or acetaminophen to help prevent side effects before you get the vaccine.
 It is not known if these medicines will affect how well the vaccine works.
 However, if you take these medicines regularly for other reasons, you can take them as you always do.

 You should also not take antihistamines to help prevent an allergic reaction before you get the vaccine.

 If you have any questions about your medicines, ask your provider or the vaccine provider.